-4. Update the CM's current value of cvcAccessStart and codeAccessStart values corresponding to the CVC's subject organizationName (i.e., manufacturer or code cosigning agent) with the validity start value from the validated CVC.
+- 3. Validate the certificate signature using the DOCSIS root key held by the CM.
+Verification of the CVC signature will authenticate the source and validate trust in the CVC parameters. - 4.
+Update the CM's current value of cvcAccessStart corresponding to the CVC's subject organizationName (i.e., manufacturer or code co-signing agent) with the validity start time value from the validated CVC.
+If the validity start time value is greater than the CM's current value of codeAccessStart, update the CM's codeAccessStart value with the validity start time value.
 The CM SHOULD discard any remnants of the CVC.
+1

-4.3.3.2.2 Processing the SNMP CVC
+D.3.3.2.2 Processing the SNMP CVC